Ambrosia (band): Current era

 Ambrosia's live performances showcase both their legacy hit material and more recent songs.
 Ambrosia continues to feature a majority of the band's founding members, with Puerta, Drummond and North onstage, as they have been for the past thirty plus years.
 Kipp Lennon (from the Venice, California band Venice) joined on lead vocals to start the 2021 tour as the band began their post lockdown era, Ken Stacey having exited during their downtime in 2020.

-Former keyboardist for the band David Cutler Lewis died of brain cancer on June 7, 2021.
+Former keyboardist for the band, David Cutler Lewis, died of brain cancer on June 7, 2021.

 Former member Shem von Schroeck returned in the fall of 2022, this time on drums, to sub for Drummond, who was recovering from back surgery.
+Shem likewise returned during the whole of 2024 (and will continue on into 2025) to stand in for Christopher North, who was undergoing a successful battle with throat cancer.
+After Shem's return, Kipp Lennon returned full-time to his other band Venice.

 Live and alumni albums

 On September 1, 2001, the band recorded a live album at the Galaxy Theater in Santa Ana, California without David Pack.
 This album, Live, was released in May 2002.
 Also, in 2003 Collectables Records released another compilation album, How Much I Feel and Other Hits.
-Several compilation albums and another live album have been released, though none officially from the band.
-In 2004, the band released a DVD called Ambrosia: Real Artists Working.
-Ambrosia has written and performed new material, and an album of all new original material is currently being recorded, their first since 1982.

 David Pack released two 2005 solo projects: Unborn, a compilation of older unreleased material, and the more up-to-date The Secret of Movin' On featuring collaborations with Timothy B. Schmit of Eagles fame, former Journey vocalist Steve Perry, Heart vocalist Ann Wilson and America co-founder Dewey Bunnell, amongst others.
 Both albums follow in Pack's later era style of smooth pop-rock.